Mamadou N'Diaye (basketball, born 1975)

-Mamadou N'Diaye (/ˈmɑːməduː ˈɛndʒaɪ/ MAH-mə-doo-_-EN-jy; born June 16, 1975) is a Senegalese former professional basketball player and the current assistant coach for the Cincinnati Bearcats He was previous the assistant coach for UCF Knights men's basketball.
+Mamadou N'Diaye (/ˈmɑːməduː ˈɛndʒaɪ/ MAH-mə-doo-_-EN-jy; born June 16, 1975) is a Senegalese former professional basketball player, who was most recently an assistant coach for the Cincinnati Bearcats.
+Prior to this, he was an assistant coach for UCF Knights men's basketball.

 After a college career at Auburn University, in the United States, N'Diaye was drafted by the Denver Nuggets in the first round of the 2000 NBA draft.
 He played for the Toronto Raptors, Dallas Mavericks, Atlanta Hawks, Los Angeles Clippers in the NBA.
 He last played for Maccabi Haifa in Israel.

 Early years

 As an assistant basketball coach at the University of Maine, Mike LaPlante served as a consultant with the Senegalese Basketball Federation.
 N'Diaye was part of the federation's development program and had a desire to continue his studies and improve his basketball skills in the United States.
 Mamadou matriculated to a prep school in Pittsfield, Maine (Maine Central Institute) and excelled playing for Max Good.